MURDER SHE SAID

 It stars Margaret Rutherford as Miss Jane Marple, but as a very different character to that in the novels.

-Here she is an energetic, assertive and somewhat eccentric character which plays to Rutherford's strengths as a comic actor.
-It is also means that she can take a more active role in the solving of the crime, by becoming a maid in the household which seems to contain the murderer, something which Christie's creation would never have done.
+Here she is an energetic, assertive and somewhat eccentric character which plays to Rutherford's strengths as a comedic actor.
+It is also means that she can take a more active role in the solving of the crime, by becoming a maid in the household under suspicion, something which Christie's creation would never have done.

-In the end whether Jane has correctly identified the murderer is irrelevant since she ends up trapping the murderer by the tried and trusted method of using herself as bait.
-It also helps that as is often the case the murderer readily confesses when confronted.
+Whether Jane has correctly identified the murderer or not is actually irrelevant since she traps the murderer by the tried and trusted method of using herself as bait, which is actually an improvement on the novel.
+In both novel and film it is convenient, given the absence of any concrete evidence, that the murderer readily confesses when confronted.

-The film was a big success which spawned three sequels in quick succession and it's easy to see why given its easy charm.
+The film was such a success that it spawned three sequels in quick succession and despite my reservations it's easy to see why, given its easy charm.

 Comments